ArtemTaU/Alchemium/README.md

 **Robust async workflows:**
 - Fully async from top to bottom — ideal for modern Python frameworks.

-### **Step-by-step Explanation & Advantages**

-4.  **Get Assigned IDs Instantly**

-    -   If you need to get the database-generated ID after creating an object, simply call:
-		`await uow.flush()`
-        This makes database-generated fields (e.g. id, timestamp) available before committing the transaction.

-5.  **Isolated Transactions for Each Step**

-    -   **Advantage:**
-        Every CRUD operation is isolated and safe:
-        you always know when and where the session starts and ends.

-6.  **Safe Exception Handling**

-    -   **Advantage:**
-        If anything fails inside the UnitOfWork block, changes will not be committed — you'll never have a half-applied transaction.

-7.  **Async-native**

-    -   The entire workflow is non-blocking and perfect for use in async frameworks and applications.
 ---

 ### **Ready to build safe, maintainable async CRUD with minimal boilerplate?
 Try Alchemium!**